Obesity Due to a Virus: How this Changes the Game

 How Contagious is Adv36?

 A question that invariably is asked is, “Can I catch obesity from a person affected by obesity?”
 The answer is that it is very unlikely to be able to catch obesity from a person who has become affected by obesity due to the virus.
 The difference in metabolic rate is small, so it takes quite some time to gain large amounts of weight.
 The animal studies have the advantage of being able to tell exactly when the animal was infected and they showed that the virus persists two months or less.
-It takes much longer than two months to become obese, so the virus will be gone before the person gains a lot of weight.
+It takes much longer than two months to become affected by obesity, so the virus will be gone before the person gains a lot of weight.

 Scientists have determined how the ADV36 virus works.